EyeTribe/tet-unity-aircraft/README.md

-AitCraft Unity Sample for the EyeTribe Dev Kit
+AirCraft Unity Sample for the EyeTribe Dev Kit
 ====
 <p>